 What is Naloxone?

-Naloxone, also known by the brand name Narcan, is a lifesaving drug that blocks opioid receptor sites to reverse the effects of an overdose.3 Over the past two years CVS Health has worked to expand access to naloxone without individual prescriptions in 43 states, most recently to CVS Pharmacy patients in Arizona.
+Naloxone, also known by the brand name Narcan, is a lifesaving drug that blocks opioid receptor sites to reverse the effects of an overdose.

 Increasing Access to Naloxone Saves Lives

 Many states have recently passed Naloxone Access Laws (NALs) that widen access to naloxone by providing specific statutory protections for nonmedical professionals to possess and administer naloxone without a prescription.
 This enables any person without a prescription to have naloxone and to give it to a person showing signs of an opioid overdose without having to fear legal repercussions.

 According to the National Bureau of Economic Research (NBER),

 During an event hosted by CVS Health, Arizona State Attorney General Mark Brnovich and State Representative Heather Carter joined CVS Health in announcing that naloxone would be available at all Arizona CVS Pharmacy locations without a prescription.
 Their remarks echoed the importance of naloxone in addressing prescription drug abuse and opioid abuse more broadly.

 “The opioid epidemic is an urgent public health crisis facing Arizona and the entire country,” said Attorney General Brnovich.
 “We want to ensure that Arizona families who have loved ones struggling with addiction have access to naloxone because it saves lives.”

 Representative Carter, a sponsor of the naloxone access legislation signed into law last year, added, “The main purpose behind the legislation I sponsored was to get this medication in the hands of a person who may have an opportunity to save a life.”